JosieOnGit/Luniks/Stories/TRAVEL RISK/Character List.md

 While still adjusting to her new silhouette, her visit to Cévok and connection to Dominico greatly helped her imminent deafness with the addition of characteristics of an *Arctic Fox*, accentuating her natural white/blonde hair colour.
 Being left handed, her neurotech is exclusively installed on her left arm and eyes, which glow a bright blue when in use.
 ### Backstory
 Nova's backstory and the course of her life, is available at [[Backstories#Nova]].
+## Maria Limáida
+*"Of course the public is cruel.
+They know no better standards, they haven't had that opportunity to."*

+Despite not being a strong or well-built person, Maria's strength lay in her extensive knowledge about combat, trading, and everything that has ever entered and exited the borders of Zakh'háfo.
+Originally from a small village near **Jóukmandar** in southern Thórirsant, she studied in Kristensend in Rhódisz, and eventually began her work in the capital of Zakh'háfo, Ákros.
+Starting as a junior security officer for the remaining company that kept its eyes on the **Álef Metro**, she was one of the first people to pick out the usual trade routes and meeting points that took place or passed through the various metro stations.
+From security officer, she gradually became a spy, picking up many stories, many names, and many routes, and supervised herself to dip her toes into the seemingly infinite spider web of illegal trade within Zakh'háfo.

+Even without Neurotech, "fear" wasn't a word in her dictionary.
+The knowledge she had acquired while spying on the various trade routes was enough for her to meddle in perfectly.
+"Dáritke", "Vátnelári", and "The Agency" weren't mysterious names to her anymore.
+Despite never having set a step inside any of the agencies, she knew them from inside out, and was only keen on learning more.
+Trades were happening, plenty of money was being laundered, and plenty of deaths were happening, too.
+She had no motive, no stance, but her interest kept peaking higher and higher.
+Whenever she wasn't sure about something, she needed to figure out the details, as soon as she possibly could.

+In [[ÁLEF AFTER SUNDOWN - STORY]], she stumbles upon Raléi, the head of **The Agency**, after making an escape from a Dáritke guard.
+The two don't ignite a fight, and instead, Maria lays her knowledge of the situation on the table.
+She wasn't here to fight anyone, and Raléi didn't show hostility either.
+The two shake hands, and get to know each other more properly.

+Maria is very formal, and comes off as a very knowledgeable person.
+Even though she may not be as expressive as others, she has no cruel intentions or ill faith.
+As Raléi gets to know more about her, she too, recognises the value Maria would bring upon joining the Agency, especially with her knowledge about Zakh'háfo, and especially Álef. *// This proposal will be worked out on in a later chapter of Álef After Sundown.*

 ## Niko Doberman
 Belonged to **Vátnelári** (Middleman). **Died in 2075** (Killed by Kasper in a Lucky Water trade).